jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 * [RPi compute module][rpi-compute] with the [Raspberry Pi Compute Module Dev Kit][rpi-compute-dev-kit]
 * [RPi compute module][rpi-compute] with the [Gumstix Pi Compute Dev Board][gumstix-pi-compute]

 All boot fine.
 Ethernet works where applicable.
 HDMI and USB work.
-RPi3 wifi works, I haven't tried the bluetooth.
+RPi3 wifi works, I have not tried the RPi3 bluetooth.
+I have it disabled so I can use the serial console.

 The serial console works at least on the [RPi2][rpi2-b], [RPi3][rpi3-b] and [RPi compute][rpi-compute] boards.
-I haven't hooked up an [RPi Zero][rpi-zero] console.
+I have not hooked up an [RPi Zero][rpi-zero] console.

 *SPI*, *I2C* and generic *GPIO* are all standard embedded Linux stuff. *DTS* overlays are available for common configurations.

 I have one RPi2 running as my office [music system][rpi-pandora].

-I use RPi2/3s as Linux test platforms for Qt applications.
-I do most Qt development on Windows, but have to test on Linux and MacOS.
-The quad-core RPis work great for both compiling and running Qt5 applications.
+I use RPi2s and now the RPi3 frequently as Linux test platforms for Qt applications.
+I do most Qt development on Windows, but eventually most applications have to run on Linux and MacOS as well.
+The quad-core RPis work great both for compiling and running Qt5 applications.

+NOTE: The included *qt5-x11-image* recipe builds Qt5 assuming the X11 window manager, but that's just for show.
+You can also build Qt5 to use the Linux frame-buffer directly without requiring X11.
+This is usually how I build Qt systems, since there is typically just one full-screen GUI application that needs to run.
+X11 is unnecessary.

 ### Downloads

-If you want a quick look at the resulting systems, you can download an example for the *RPi 2/3* image [here][downloads].
+If you want a quick look at the resulting systems, you can download an example for the RPi 2/3 image [here][downloads].

 Instructions for installing onto an SD card are in the [README][readme].